citahub/re-birth/README.md

 $ touch .env.local (overwrite `.env` config if you need in `.env.local`, such as DB_USERNAME, DB_PASSWORD and CITA_URL...)
 $ rails db:setup (or rails db:create db:migrate db:seed)
 ```
+The default value of `CITA_URL` is: `localhost:1337`

+Please make sure that the cita blockchain is RUNNING

 ## Running Test